The Online Data Filter for the KM3NeT Neutrino Telescopes: Data processing

 \subsection{On shore data processing}

 Three software applications have been developed in the C$^{++}$ programming language to process the data on shore, namely ``data queue'', ``data filter'' and ``data writer''.
 Multiple instances of the data queue and data filter applications run in parallel on the servers.
 The neutrino telescopes as well as the applications to process the data are configured and operated via the control unit \cite{km3net-control-unit}.
 All data corresponding to the same time slice are sent to the same data filter.
 For each time slice, the UDP frames that originated from the same optical module are first assembled into a single frame by one of the data queues and then distributed to the data filters using TCP/IP.
 The distribution is based on the UTC time of the data and sustained using round\nobreakdashes-robin scheduling of the data filters.
 As a prerequisite, the time to process a slice of data by a data filter must be shorter than the duration of the time slice multiplied by the number of data filters.
 The farm of servers should thus provide the capacity needed to process the incoming data in real time.
 All data produced by the data filters are sent via a dispatcher to one central data writer using TCP/IP.
 Normally, the neutrino telescopes are operated around the clock.
+Apart from sea operations during the construction of the telescope, maintenance of the shore stations and taking of calibration data, there is no significant dead\nobreakdashes-time.
 During operation, data are continuously recorded using consecutive runs of typically 3 hours, each of which is identified by a unique number.
 For each run, a separate file is written by the data writer which is archived in multiple computer centres.
 Each of these files represents a single set of data with a well\nobreakdashes-defined and reproducible configuration of the whole system.\\[\baselineskip]